 - How will the deposit be returned after the lease expires?

-- How much notice do I need to give before end of lease term if I am moving out?
+- How much notice do I need to give before the end of the lease term if I am moving out?

 - Will I be able to make any major changes to the apartment?
 If not, what can and can’t I do?